Watson's Mill

 Watson's Mill is an historic flour and gristmill in Manotick, Ontario, Canada.
 It is the only working museum in the Ottawa area and one of the very few operating industrial grist mills in North America.
 Watson's Mill still sells stone-ground whole wheat flour which is made on site.
-The mill is also well known for its ghost Annabelle.
+The mill is also well known for its ghost Ann.
 The legend is that Ann Currier, wife of Joseph, haunts the mill, following her death in a tragic accident there in 1861.
 Watson's Mill is Manotick's most recognized landmark.
 Its image is used as a symbol for the village.

 Moss Kent Dickinson and Joseph Merrill Currier founded the mill as the Long Island Milling Enterprise in 1860.
 It was one of a series of mills constructed in the area using power from the Rideau Canal.
 It earned its current name when it was purchased by Harry Watson in 1946.
 Watson was the last owner to operate the mill at an industrial level.
 When the Rideau Valley Conservation Authority bought the mill in 1972, it was developed into a museum.

 The mill is open to the public during the summer months and hosts a variety of events, including milling demonstrations every Sunday.